 At What Rate Should You Gain During Your Pregnancy?

 This depends on your weight before you were pregnant.

 There is no increased energy cost associated with the first trimester of a singleton pregnancy.
 A weight gain of 1 to 4.5 pounds is acceptable for most women.
 Recommendations for weight gain during the 2nd and 3rd trimesters are as follows:

 How do you gain adequate weight healthfully?

-During the first trimester, it is generally recommended to consume an additional 150 to 200 calories per day.
+Typically during the first trimester, new recommendations don’t include an increase in calories.
 Steady weight gain is more important in the second and third trimesters, especially if you began your pregnancy at a normal weight.
-An extra 300 calories a day is typically enough to help you meet this goal.
+An extra 340 calories a day is typically enough 2nd trimester and 450 calories extra during the 3rd trimester.

 For women who are overweight before pregnancy, increasing daily calories by no more than 100 calories beyond the pre-pregnancy intake appears to be sufficient.
-Fat should be limited to less than 30 percent of calories and come in the form of “good” unsaturated fats, from sources like nuts and canola and olive oils.
+Fat should be limited to less than 30 percent of calories and come in the form of “good” unsaturated fats, from sources like nuts, avocados, olive and canola oils.

 Some women need more or fewer calories, depending on their individual metabolism and activity level.
+Make an appointment with a registered dietitian nutritionist.
+Make sure they have the credentials RD or RDN.
+In many instances, a doctor can write a referral and a few visits will be covered by insurance.
 Gradual weight gain is ideal.
 There is no need to worry if you do not hit the targets mentioned above exactly.
 The important thing is to pay attention to your overall weight gain and to treat your body in a healthy way.
 See The ABC’s of Growing a Healthy Baby for more information.